lionel-ict/Game-of-Life-Simulator/README.md

 - Easily kill all cells (to clear screen) or random world (for simulating the unexpected).
 - Save/Load simulation states to/from file easily.

-Developed in Java SE 1.8 using Eclipse Oxygen with simple Java2D graphics library (I know, I was lazy XD) and the Jackson library to save/load simulations as JSON files.
+Developed in Java SE 1.8 using Eclipse Oxygen with simple Java2D graphics library and the Jackson library to save/load simulations as JSON files.

 ![alt text](https://github.com/lionel-ict/lionels-game-of-life-simulator/blob/master/LionelsGameOfLifeSimulator/screenshot.png?raw=true)